 A prosthesis is made from an impression cast taken from the residual finger or limb and the corresponding part on the undamaged hand.
 This process can create an exact match to the details of the entire hand.
-The prosthetic finger or hand is made from of a flexible, transparent silicone rubber.
+The finger or hand prosthesis is made from of a flexible, transparent silicone rubber.
 The colors in the silicone are carefully matched to your skin tones to give the prosthesis the life-like look and texture of real skin.
-The prosthetic is usually held on by suction, and the flexibility of the silicone permits good range of motion of the remaining body parts.
+It is usually held on by suction, and the flexibility of the silicone permits good range of motion of the remaining body parts.
 Fingernails can be individually colored to match almost perfectly.
 The nails can be polished with any nail polish, and the polish can be removed with a gentle-action nail polish remover.
 Silicones are resistant to staining, so inks wash off easily with alcohol or soap and warm water.
 With proper care, silicone prosthesis may last 3-5 years.
 Usually, three months after you are completely healed from surgery and all swelling has subsided, creation of your prosthesis can begin.
 You may need therapy to learn to use your new prosthesis.

 The loss of a body part, especially one as visible as a finger or hand, can be emotionally upsetting.
 It may take time to adapt to changes in your appearance and your ability to function.
-Talking about these feelings with your doctor or other patients who have had amputations often helps you come to terms with your amputation.
+Talking about these feelings with your doctor or other patients who have had this condition often helps you come to terms with your loss.
 You may ask your doctor to recommend a counselor to assist with this process.
 It is important to remember that with time, you will adapt to your situation by finding new ways of doing your daily activities.
 The Amputee Coalition of America www.amputee-coalition.org/index.html is another helpful resource.
 These resources can help you to be strong during the course of recovery.
 Remember that quality of life is directly related to attitude and expectations – not just obtaining and using a prosthesis.

-Figure 1: Prosthetic thumb - not attached
+Figure 1: Thumb prosthesis - not attached

 Figure 2: Same hand with thumb prosthesis attached.